 If you are new to wingshooting, then dove hunting is the perfect introduction for first-timers wanting to get into bird hunting.
 It lays the basic foundation for all the other upland disciplines.
 It’s a laid-back and enjoyable experience for beginners, and it’s a social hunting event.
 The action can go from zero to sixty in nothing flat.

-Depending on where you live in the United States.
-The seasons and species for dove hunting fill up all 365 days a year offering a wide variety of situations and experiences to help fill the gaps of other bird hunting pursuits.
-From the iconic mourning dove, to the invasive an year round season of the Eurasian collared dove the fine and food can be never ending.
+Depending on where you live in the United States, the seasons and species for dove hunting fill up all 365 days a year offering a wide variety of situations and experiences to help fill the gaps of other bird hunting pursuits.
+From the iconic mourning dove, to the year round season of the invasive Eurasian collared dove the fun and food can be never-ending.

 Dove hunting is as simplistic as you are going to get.
 The basic premise for dove hunting includes carrying a shotgun from a vehicle to a field, sit (bucket) or stand, wait for passing or decoying doves to fly close, and shoot.
-That in a nutshell is Basic Dove Hunting 101.
-Just like in any type of hunting, there are those that go “all out” when dove hunting, but it is NOT necessary.
+That, in a nutshell, is Dove Hunting 101.
+Just like in any type of hunting, there are those that go “all out” when dove hunting, but it is not necessary to do so.
 So, how do you get started?

 Dove Season Dates and Licenses

 Besides purchasing a regular hunting license, dove hunters are required by law to participate in the Harvest Information Program (HIP).
-This may require buying an additional permit or “stamp” if hunting migratory birds– dove, coot, rail, snipe, sandhill crane, waterfowl and woodcock.
+This may require buying an additional permit or “stamp” if hunting migratory birds— dove, coot, rail, snipe, sandhill crane, waterfowl, and woodcock.
 Typically, the cost is only a couple of dollars.
 When the stamp is purchased, hunters will be asked to indicate which birds were hunted the previous year.
 At the end of the hunting season, HIP stamp purchasers will be randomly surveyed by the U.S. Fish and Wildlife Service.
-This will provide important information for setting and justifying future migratory game bird seasons.
+Responding to the survey provides important information for setting and justifying future migratory game bird seasons.

 Choosing a Shotgun for Doves

 Is there such a thing as a perfect shotgun for hunting doves?
 Maybe, but the truth is nearly any shotgun will work.
-If one could draw up the ideal shotgun for dove hunting, you’re going to get hundreds of different opinions, each one valid.
+If each hunter could draw up their ideal shotgun for dove hunting, you would get hundreds of different opinions, each one valid.
 Beginners shouldn’t allow themselves to get sucked into the “shotgun vortex” that defines what gun to use for dove hunting.

 For the beginner, any shotgun that’s available will work.
-I will go out on a limb and say that most shotguns will be in the 12- or 20-gauge form.
-Whether owned or borrowed, these gauges will be the standard and norm in most dove fields.
-Yes, once in the field an array of shotguns will echo their presence.
-From hand-me down wooden pumps to slick black and camouflaged semi-autos, to single-shots, and then of course doubles, over/unders and side-by-sides.
+Most shotguns will be in the 12- or 20-gauge range.
+Whether owned or borrowed, these gauges will be the norm in most dove fields.
+Yes, once in the field, an array of shotguns will echo their presence—from hand-me down wooden pumps to slick black and camouflaged semi-autos, to single-shots and doubles, to over/unders and side-by-sides.
 Gauges will read like a ruler: 12-, 16-, 20- and 28-gauges and .410 caliber.
-All great choices.
-However, the 28 and .410 are going to be carried by those with years of experience shooting grey rockets with little toy-like cartridges.
+All are great choices but the 28 and .410 are going to be carried by those with years of experience shooting grey rockets with little toy-like cartridges.